-Though assist rails may provide the user with some protection from accidentally falling or rolling out of bed, longer, higher rails are preferable if keeping the user safely in bed is the main concern.
+Though assist rails may provide the user with some protection from accidentally falling or rolling out of bed, longer, higher rails are preferable if keeping the user safely in bed is the primary concern.

 Bed rails are usually sold as single units, and most users will find that an assist rail on one side of the bed is sufficient.

 - Enables user to reposition from lying to sitting and from sitting to standing

 - Reversible plastic base allows use on both divan AND slatted beds

 - Slim, 15 mm (½ Inch), discreet base - no impact felt by sleeper